Fly Fishing Montana's Famous Smith River

 Internet / Communications

 There is no wireless or cell service in the canyon.
-Guides carry a radio phone that can be used to contact rangers in the event of an emergency.
+Typically the outfitting crew will have a sat phone that can be used to contact rangers in the event of an emergency.

 How To Get There